1501 Classified Employee Complaint Procedure

 5. If a DHS Third Party Representative chooses to represent an employee or supervisor in a complaint hearing held outside of scheduled work hours, the DHS Third Party Representative’s schedule will not be adjusted, and compensation will not be granted for time spent in the hearing.

-Section O: Conclusion of The Complaint
+Section P: Conclusion of the Complaint

-Section P: Appeal
+Section Q: Appeal

 3. Any appeal must include the specific provision(s) of the rule alleged to have been violated, and any documentation that would support the allegation.

-Section Q: Use of State Supplies
+Section R: Use of State Supplies

 1. Employees may use state supplies, equipment, mail services, or other state resources to provide copies of the complaint-related documents only to those individuals specified in this procedure, or as directed by OHR.

-Section R: Confidential Information
+Section S: Confidential Information

-Section S: Group Complaint
+Section T: Group Complaint

 1. A complaint may be filed by a group of eligible employees, if the alleged unfavorable employment decisions or conditions have affected each member of the group.